Software Testing TypesTesting

 Regression Testing Steps:

-- Regression tests are the ideal cases of automation which results in better Return On Investment (ROI).
+- Regression tests are the ideal cases of automation that result in better Return On Investment (ROI).

 - Select the regression tests.

-- Choose apt tool and automate regression testing.
+- Choose an apt tool and automate regression testing.

 - Verify applications with checkpoints.